drmonkeysee/ecs-scheduler/README.md

 }
 ```

 This would be a problem if job ids and task definition names were one-to-one but they're not.
-In our case we just need to explicitly specify `id` when creating the job.
-Since we want this to sleep for a different duration we'll also specify that as an environment override.
+We can explicitly specify `id` and uniquely name a job that uses the same `taskDefinition` as other jobs.
+In addition since we want this to sleep for a different duration we'll also specify that as an environment override.

 ```sh
 > curl -i http://localhost:5000/jobs -d '{"taskDefinition": "sleeper-task", "id": "long-sleep-task", "schedule": "? */7", "overrides": [{"containerName": "drmonkeysee-task", "environment": {"SLEEP_SECONDS": "10"}}]}' -H 'Content-Type: application/json'